Showing Recognition for Employees Can Increase Satisfaction and Engagement

-FBR’s [email protected] study, which measured employee engagement and compensation within the franchise sector, found that satisfaction and engagement among corporate franchise employees was high overall, yet nearly a third of all employees (29%) don’t feel that they receive the recognition they deserve.
+FBR’s Franchising@WORK study, which measured employee engagement and compensation within the franchise sector, found that satisfaction and engagement among corporate franchise employees was high overall, yet a quarter of all employees (25%) don’t feel that they receive the recognition they deserve.

 Moving the Needle on Employee Engagement

 It all starts with culture.
 Culture is a hot topic in franchising these days.
 And for good reason.
 Brands with a positive culture experience increased engagement, increased performance, and are more likely to have compliance and consistent behavior across the organization.

 Franchise leaders who “get it” survey their franchisees regularly, and include questions about the culture of the system, but far fewer have a strategy in place to cultivate a positive culture among corporate staff, and even fewer make it a KPI.

 To retain your top employees—and attract the best new employees—leaders and managers need to set the expectation that meeting the needs of staff, developing their potential, and creating an environment that emphasizes passion and teamwork is of the utmost priority.
 But just saying it in a staff meeting, putting a ping pong table in the office, or offering free bagels isn’t enough – you have to show your employees you mean it.

 Fortunately, it’s not hard!
 It just takes a commitment to putting your people first, removing roadblocks, and remembering that the little things matter.
 These seven simple ideas can help you show your employees you care, and increase their enthusiasm and engagement.

 7 Things You Can Do to Increase Employee Engagement